Why Does Time Go By So Fast When You Sleep?

 Does Time Actually Pass Quicker When you’re Sleeping?

 The bad news is that you haven’t developed the ability to time travel while you were asleep.
-Time still passes at the same rate as when you’re awake, regardless of what you get up to.
+Time still passes at the same rate as when you’re awake, regardless of what you are experiencing in your sleep.

 The inner workings of your brain also undergo some changes during the night, which is known as the stages of sleep.